 The City of Antioch does not face significant issues with racial segregation within the City, as races appear fairly integrated throughout the City.
 The city's isolation indices for Black/African American and Latinx residents are above that of the Bay Area average, but this is likely due to the city's demographic population which is comprised of larger proportions of these racial groups than the Bay Area region as a whole.
-In 2020, the Theil's H Index for racial segregation in Antioch was lower than the average value for Bay Area city.
+In 2020, the Theil's H Index for racial segregation in Antioch was lower than the average value for Bay Area jurisdictions, indicating that neighborhood level racial segregation in Antioch is less than in the average Bay Area city.
 Levels of segregation are low for all groups, but Asians and Pacific Islanders face the lowest levels of segregation, followed by Blacks.
 Generally, racial segregation in Antioch is primarily an inter-jurisdictional rather than an intra-jurisdictional phenomenon, meaning it is more apparent when comparing Antioch to other jurisdictions rather than within Antioch.
 The population of non-White population groups has grown rapidly in Antioch compared to many other parts of the Bay Area, especially in regards to the Black population which is declining in most cities across the region.
 While Black residents are concentrated in Antioch, as well as Hispanic residents in certain neighborhoods, Asians and Pacific Islander and Non-Hispanic Whites are concentrated in other cities mostly in Central Contra Costa County.